pmcgurk/FRIDGES/Documents/Report.md

 ## Choice

 We have chosen to go for the Raspberry Pi 2.
 The reason we chose a RPi over an Arduino was that we needed the higher performance that the RPi line offers in order to serve our web pages and do the barcode scanning in software.
 Furthermore we wanted internet connectivity and we felt this would be easier to achieve in the Linux based Pi.
 The reason we chose to use the model 2 instead of the model A was the better connectivity for peripherals in terms of USB ports and available GPIOs, with the higher performance an added bonus.

+## Conclusion

+We have outlined a solid plan to go forward and start developing our smart fridge.
+By staying as organised as we have been so far, we should meet all the deadlines (submission ones as well as ones we have set ourselves) with no trouble.
+Building a smart fridge will be very interesting, not only because we will have a useful product by the end of the project, but also because of the environmental implications.
+By being able to regulate the temperature of the fridge, as well as alerting a user if the door has been left open, we will ensure the fridge will use the least amount of power possible.
+Furthermore, it is generally a useful system which will be applicable to the real world.
+We look forward to making good progress, and our strong group dynamic will allow us to overcome any obstacles with minimal stress.